MontealegreLuis/activity-feed/README.md

 This Maven package defines one root key in the `Map` called `context`.
 The value of the `context` key is another `Map` that includes the given `identifier` by default.

-The examples above would be represented as JSON as follows
+The examples above would be represented as JSON as follows.

 ```json
 {